India: Protecting the environment and climate with innovative technologies

 It is developing guidelines, digital tools and work instructions for managing organic waste.
 It is also preparing a roadmap for extending the measures to other areas of the country.
 Accompanying skills-development and awareness-raising measures are taking place.

-The project works with the global project Export Initiative for Environmental Technologies of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) and other German technical cooperation projects in India.
-The local employees act as contacts for further Export Initiative projects which are being implemented there on behalf of BMU.
+The project works with the global project 'Support of the Export Initiative Environmental Protection' of the German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) and other German technical cooperation projects in India.
+The local employees act as contacts for further Export Initiative projects which are being implemented there on behalf of BMUV.
 The cooperation promotes the regular exchange of information between the projects and creates synergies.
 Furthermore, the projects are also better integrated into the strategies of the target countries.

 Last update: February 2021